tchajed/sys-verif-fa25/docs/assignments/hw3/intro_exercises.md

 ```

-In this example we use a Coq-level implication.
+In this example we use a Rocq-level implication.
 In this case, it comes from a premise in the lemma, but it will often be a previously proven lemma; using such a lemma looks the same as this use of a hypothesis in the lemma.

 ```rocq
 Lemma example_pure_impl_v1 (P Q R: iProp Σ) :